Compression, Generalization and Learning: Application to known learning schemes

 \section{Application to known learning schemes}

-The theory developed in Section \ref{section-learning} is here applied to well-known learning techniques: some algorithms within the family of support vector methods and then a more recent classification technique called Guaranteed Error Machine (GEM).
-For all algorithms, Theorem \ref{theorem above-learning} applies without restrictions, while the use of Theorem \ref{theorem above below-learning} requires some conditions on the probability distribution of the examples.
-The content of this section is also meant to have illustrative purposes, showing the flexibility and usefulness of the theory of this paper.
+The theory developed in Section~\ref{section-learning} is here applied to well-known learning techniques: some algorithms within the family of support vector methods and then a more recent classification technique called Guaranteed Error Machine (GEM).
+In all these cases, Theorem~\ref{theorem above-learning} applies without restrictions, while the use of Theorem~\ref{theorem above below-learning} requires some conditions on the probability distribution of the examples.
+The content of this section is also meant to illustrate the flexibility and usefulness of the theory of this paper and, in this light, additional schemes that are amenable to be analyzed within the framework of Section~\ref{section-learning} are hinted upon at the end of the section.